Affordable Learning @ Cleveland State University: Textbook Affordability Grants

 - Publicly share any course materials developed through this grant under a Creative Commons license

-- Use only grantee-authored, Creative Commons licensed (derivatives authorized), or public domain works in your open educational resource
+- Use only grantee-authored, Creative Commons licensed (derivatives authorized), or public domain works in your open educational resource (if applicable).

 - Evaluate the impact on student learning at the end of the course